veltzer/pyflexebs/README.md

     $ sudo systemctl stop pyflexebs.service

+# How to configure the service

+After installing the service you will get a config file called ***/etc/pyflexebs.json***.
+This is the configuration file for the service.
+Any change in parameters in this file will effect the ***next*** run.
+Edit this to your hearts content.
+If you don't know what a specific parameter means just use:

+    $ ./pyflexebs-[version] daemon_run --help

 # Reducing AWS EBS Volumes

 Assuming we want to reduce EBS, the first thing we will need to do is to make a note of the root volume’s block device name and our instance’s availability zone